Astrometric constraints on stochastic gravitational wave background with neural networks: Introduction

 To fully realize the potential of astrometric surveys, it is crucial to increase the number of available sources by incorporating measurements of all stars in our galaxy.
 Achieving this goal entails overcoming several challenges: accurately modeling galactic rotation to subtract stars' intrinsic proper motions, establishing robust sample selection criteria, and addressing the substantial computational demands associated with analyzing billions of stars.
 Finally, future data releases will provide time-series measurements, offering significant advantages for constraining GWs~\cite{Moore:2017ity}.
+Additionally, synergy with PTA data presents an interesting avenue for further exploration~\cite{Qin:2018yhy,Caliskan:2023cqm,Inomata:2024kzr,Cruz:2024diu}.
 However, this will also substantially increase the complexity of the analysis.
 Addressing these issues will be critical to fully utilizing the power of astrometric data.

 The application of NNs to cosmological observations has rapidly developed across various experimental datasets, demonstrating significant advantages and driving revolutions in data analysis in the era of big data.
 The flexibility of NNs has the potential to overcome the difficulties and limitations we face with traditional methods.
-Our ultimate aim is to develop architectures capable of accurately measuring the SGWB using the vast amount of future astrometric data.
+Our ultimate aim is to develop architectures capable of accurately constraining the SGWB using the vast amount of future astrometric data.
 As a first step, for the first time, we test the application of NNs to GW astrometry by using simulated Gaia quasar mock catalogs.
 In this preliminary study, we aim to lay the groundwork for future extensions and applications to real data.

 In this work, we design two types of NNs that take astrometric data (positions, proper motions, etc.) as input and output a prediction of the SGWB amplitude, $\Omega_\text{GW}$.
-The first type is a Fully Connected Network (FCN), known for its simplicity and flexibility.
-The second is a Graph Neural Network (GNN), designed to process graph-structured data and capture relationships between elements.
+The first type is a fully connected network (FCN) known for its simplicity and flexibility.
+The second is a graph neural network (GNN) designed to process graph-structured data and capture relationships between elements.
 We place particular emphasis on the GNN due to the natural alignment of our dataset with a graph-based representation.